energy-modelling-toolkit/Dispa-SET/Docs/data.rst

      - Yes
    * - StorageAlertLevels
      - File path
-     - Storage Parameters
+     - Hydro Parameters
      - No
      - No
    * - StorageFloodControl
      - File path
-     - Storage Parameters
+     - Hydro Parameters
      - No
      - No
    * - SystemGainLimit